 - Create a dedicated observation/quarantine area (this could be a separate unit/wing if possible or dedicated rooms in one area) to house new non-COVID-19-positive residents being admitted, or current residents being re-admitted from an outside facility where the resident spent 24 hours or longer, or after leaving for 24 hours or longer.
-Ideally, this area would have private rooms with private bathrooms. - Staff should not float between the observation unit and other units. - Residents should be screened for COVID-19 symptoms prior to admission or re-admission using at least the following methods: - Verbal report received from the transferring facility - Temperature taken (cutoff for fever is $\geq 100.0^{\circ}$ F) - Questions asked about symptoms, e.g. fever, cough, shortness of breath, fatigue, muscle or body aches, headache, loss of sensation of smell and/or taste, sore throat, congestion or runny nose, nausea or vomiting, or diarrhea
+Ideally, this area would have private rooms with private bathrooms. - Staff should not float between the observation unit and other units. - Residents should be screened for COVID-19 symptoms prior to admission or re-admission using at least the following methods: - Verbal report received from the transferring facility - Temperature taken (cutoff for fever is $\ge 100.0^{\circ}$ F) - Questions asked about symptoms, e.g. fever, cough, shortness of breath, fatigue, muscle or body aches, headache, loss of sensation of smell and/or taste, sore throat, congestion or runny nose, nausea or vomiting, or diarrhea

 - If a new or re-admitted resident screens negative for COVID-19 symptoms, they should be admitted to the observation unit/area for 14 days.
 COVID-19 testing may be considered for asymptomatic residents being admitted to this area, but it is not required. - Residents in the observation unit should be placed in isolation using contact and droplet precautions with eye protection. - Residents in the observation unit should be monitored daily with temperature and symptom checks. - If a new or re-admitted resident screens positive for COVID-19 symptoms, they should be moved to an area dedicated to the care of suspect COVID-19 patients or isolated to a private room and promptly tested for COVID-19.
 If the test result is positive, the patient should be transferred to the COVID-19 unit.
-If the test result if negative, the resident should be transferred back to and/or remain in the observation unit/area for 14 days; a negative test result does not mean that the resident was not exposed, and it is still possible that they could develop symptoms. - After 14 days on the observation/quarantine unit, if the resident does not ever screen positive for COVID-19 symptoms, they can be relocated to the general population. - Patients who have been hospitalized for suspect or confirmed COVID-19 can be discharged from the hospital whenever it is clinically indicated.
+If the test result if negative, the resident should be transferred back to and/or remain in the observation unit/area for 14 days; a negative test result does not mean that the resident was not exposed, and it is still possible that they could develop symptoms. - After 14 days on the observation/quarantine unit, if the resident does not ever screen positive for COVID-19 symptoms, they can be relocated to the general population. - All residents of nursing homes and assisted living facilities that are in pre-Phase 1 of relaxation of restrictions implemented during the COVID-19 pandemic should be restricted to their rooms as much as possible, except for medically necessary purposes.
+It is particularly important that residents in the observation area not mix with residents from other parts of the facility.
+For details on relaxing these restrictions, see MDH guidance for nursing homes or assisted living facilities. - Patients who have been hospitalized for suspect or confirmed COVID-19 can be discharged from the hospital whenever it is clinically indicated.
 They do NOT require retesting to be discharged.
 Patients with suspect COVID-19 should be admitted to an area dedicated to the care of suspect COVID-19 patients or isolated in a private room and promptly tested for COVID-19.
 Patients with confirmed COVID-19 should be admitted to the COVID-19 unit. - A nursing home can accept a resident diagnosed with COVID-19 and who is still on Transmission-Based Precautions for COVID-19 as long as the facility can follow CDC guidance for Transmission-Based Precautions. - See Frequently Asked Questions (FAQs) on Managing New Admissions and Readmissions for Maryland Nursing Homes.